A Samaritan Act in the Hills: Mynriah VHC Saves Life with Compassion and Unity

 Village Health Councils (VHCs) are the elected community institutions promoted by the Government of Meghalaya in February, 2022, as the nodal community institution which will “mobilize actions on health and nutrition issues, and serve a critical link between the state health systems and community members.”

 They comprise of all the male and female heads of all households of a village.
 The transitional headman is the chairman and the VO President (SHG Federation at village level) as C–chair and is governed by an elected executive committee, consisting of one representative from every 10 households,.
 50% of the seats of the executive committee are reserved for women.
 The local Accredited Social Health Activist (ASHA) and Anganwadi worker (AWW), are permanent members of the VHC.
-Teachers from local schools, Community Gender and Health Activists (CGHAs), and Auxiliary Nurse Midwives (ANMs) are to be part of the VHCs,
+Teachers from local schools, Community Gender and Health Activists (CGHAs), and Auxiliary Nurse Midwives (ANMs) are to be part of the VHCs.

 The purpose of VHCs is to generate demand for healthcare services within communities.
 According to a health department official, “the idea is to bring a sense of ownership among the people about solving problems that are often left unidentified or unaddressed.”